Mary Beth Stutzman

 - Alpena General Hospital Tray Club

 Mary Beth serves as spokesperson for the community which has led to features in several national Outdoor Channel TV programs including Major League Fishing.
-She has presented on stage at the Michigan FFA Convention on the topic of finding support along your life’s journey, traveled the state of Michigan teaching leadership workshops to high school students, been published in national media, writes a column for the local newspaper and is the recipient of her local Chamber of Commerce’s Culture Change Agent award.
+She has presented on stage at the Michigan FFA Convention on the topic of finding support along your life’s journey, traveled the state of Michigan teaching leadership workshops to high school students, been published in national media, wrote a column for the local newspaper for almost 10 years, and is the recipient of her local Chamber of Commerce’s Culture Change Agent award.
 She has leveraged the community’s assets to help bring about double digit increases in tourism growth and has grown the Alpena Area CVB from a staff of one to a team of three.
 More recently, Mary Beth was selected to participate in the Small Cities and Towns Delegation at the U.S. Water Alliance summit held in Austin, Texas; a venue for inspiring solutions to protect the world’s water resources.
+During the early COVID pandemic, Mary Beth served as a facilitator for a Small Business Task Force to assist her community with navigating the constant changes impacting small businesses during the 2020 shut-down and re-opening phases.

 Favorite activity: Biking the trails at Rockport (and hunting for fossils or looking at the dark sky)